Applying to Law School

 Law school applications are typically composed of the following items:

-• A résumé.
+- A résumé.
 Because the law school application is a graduate school application, the résumé should place education first, including awards and honors, before listing relevant experience.
-For more information on the résumé, please visit this page.
-The Fleishman Center for Career and Professional Development is also an excellent resource for résumé writing.
+For more information on the résumé, please visit Fleishman Center for Career and Professional Development as an excellent resource for résumé writing.